-Peter was talking about using FM systems, and the obstacles to using them.
+Peter was talking about using FM systems (remote microphones, aka these days as DM systems), and the obstacles to using them.
 He said, “The biggest obstacle is often [people with hearing loss] themselves.
 They feel it is a burden to carry the device and may be embarrassed by it.
 I have never been mocked or ridiculed for using my FM system.
 On the contrary, people are fascinated by it and have no problems cooperating with me.

 I have been told countless times by others that their father or mother should use an FM device ‘since their hearing loss is much worse than yours, Peter.’
 I highly doubt that, but it goes to show that people are judging my degree of impairment not by the multitude of devices that I use (hearing aid, cochlear implant, FM system), but rather by my ability to function.